david-zaletanski/fetchunsplash/README.md

 ```

-### What Do I Do With This?

-I made this to fetch new source material for the Gnome shell extension [Random Walls](https://github.com/rodakorn/randwall) which randomly changes your wallpaper/lockscreen every X minutes.
-It finds potential wallpapers by searching in a configurable directory, so I have set up a *cron* job to download 24 new images to my `~/Pictures/wallpapers` directory every day.
-Then I set Random Walls to switch wallpapers every hour, providing an endles supply of interesting desktop art!
+## What do I do with this?

+That's up to you.
+I see it being useful in any sort of scenario where a generic, constantly rotating image is involved.

+### Dynamic Desktop Wallpaper

+Personally, I just began using the [Random Walls](https://github.com/rodakorn/randwall) Gnome shell extension, which every X minutes will change your wallpaper and/or lockscreen to a random image.
+Random Walls... well, randomly... picks your next wallpaper from a number of potential images in a configurable directory.
+In my case, `~/Pictures/wallpapers/`
+I wanted to keep it interesting without constantly having to find pictures myself.
+So I set up *Random Walls* to switch wallpapers every 60 minutes.
+I then added a simple bash script to `/cron.daily/` called *fetchunsplash.sh* which executed `node ~/dev/fetchunsplash.js -d ~/Pictures/wallpapers/ -c 24 -s popular`.
+The final step was to use `crontab -u USER -e` to schedule the *cron* job to execute it every day at midnight by appending a new line with `0 0 * * * /etc/cron.daily/fetchunsplash.sh`, providing an endles supply of interesting desktop art!

+#### Seems Like A Lot of Work...

-As such I've included a script to help set this up for you too!
-Run `./fetchunsplash-install.sh` to be taken through the guided installer which well set up a *cron* job that runs it daily.
+Fair, I've included a script to help you get set up.
+Just register on Unsplash to get your API application key/secret, and run `./fetchunsplash-install.sh` to be taken through a guided installer that will setup the environment file, schedule the cron job, and file your taxes for you.

+##### Enjoy It?

+I release as much as I can for free with the knowledge that I've learned most everything I know from others that have done the same.
+The world is a great place to live in when everyone does.
+Until then, I'm still a poor developer, any [contributions to the cause](https://dzale.net/donate) you feel are deserved, [kind words](mailto:david.zaletanski@gmail.com) of encouragement, or [feedback](https://github.com/david-zaletanski/fetchunsplash/issues) to help improve are all greatly appreciated.